|Caring For Your Elderly Cat|

 Before the Texas veterinary boards and the AVMA put a stop to it, (ref) pet owners corresponded with me when they faced painful health problems in their older pets.
-The most common was severe arthritis - it made it difficult for their pets to get around.
+The most common issue they dealt with was severe arthritis - it made it difficult for their pets to get around.
 There were others who were forced to deal with inoperable or terminal cancer in their dogs and cats.

 Some were faced with debilitating conditions in which their pets wasted away due to their reluctance to eat.
 In all those situations, the owner's choices in medications to make their pet’s life as comfortable as possible were limited.